NSO-developer/nso-gitbook/development/development/nso-packages.md

 The best way to debug this and to ensure that a modification of a service instance really only sends the minimal NETCONF diff to the southbound managed devices, is to turn on NETCONF trace in the NSO, modify a service instance, and inspect the XML sent to the managed devices.
 A badly behaving `create()` method will incur large reconfigurations of the managed devices, possibly leading to traffic interruptions.

-It is highly recommended to also implement a `selftest()` action in conjunction to a service.
+It is highly recommended to also implement a `selftest()` action in conjunction with a service.
 The purpose of the `selftest()` action is to trigger a test of the service.
 The `ncs-make-package` tool creates an `selftest()` action that takes no input parameters and has two output parameters.

 {% code title="Example: Selftest yang Definition" %}
 ```